Anxiety & Your Environment

 - Keep your bookshelves half empty – this also makes for a great donation too to your local Goodwill too (not to mention tax deductible).

 Even if you have limited square footage – it’s important to carve out a place just for you.
 You might have to get creative, we’ll show you how!

 It’s amazing how you can quickly transform a space when you use components with wheels!
-Try to integrate these items in your home.
+Try to integrate these items into your home.
 Turn your dining room into your office with a few furniture swap-outs.
 The wheels are the ticket to revamping your special space.

 Conversely, alter that same space into a mini-yoga zone!
 Roll away your office pieces, then grab your yoga mat and bands.
 Or, flip on your Spotify & just dance and wiggle your body parts!
-There’s endless ideas on how you can utilize your special space – even if it’s a zone where you can grab 10 minutes to write in your journal.
+There are endless ideas on how you can utilize your special space – even if it’s a zone where you can grab 10 minutes to write in your journal.

 Check Out These Tools for Transformation: